The theatrical design process is broken, and I know how to fix it.

 This is the first meeting where the entire design team is present.
 There are only two things that need to happen in this meeting:

-2. The lead designer showcases the design language using whatever tools they’d like (mood boards, sketches, found images, etc.), it should be thorough.
+- The lead designer showcases the design language using whatever tools they’d like (mood boards, sketches, found images, etc.); it should be thorough.
+Direction should be given to follow the lead designer’s initial language.

 Design Meetings

 From this point on, the process is traditional.
 Each designer meets with the director and other designers as often as necessary until they’ve created their designs.
-Direction should be given to follow the lead designer’s initial language.
 Each designer should work with their build lead (technical director, first hand, painters, lead electricians, etc) to ensure they remain within budget.

 Production Meetings

-Once the designs are completed, the conversation can move to production meetings.
+Only once the designs are completed can the conversation move to production meetings.
 Production meetings focus on the practical implementation of the design, not the design itself.
-It’s critical to the artistry of theater that the design remains intact and all parties strive to achieve it.
+It’s critical to the artistry of theater that the design remains intact, and all parties strive to achieve it.
+These meetings are led by the heads of shops (technical director, first hand, painters, lead electricians, etc.), not the designers.

 The Build

-Each designer is still the key decision-maker during the build.
-They should champion their design through the build process and ensure it remains aligned with the chosen field’s design.
+Heads of shops are the key decision-makers during the build.
+Their role is to champion the design through the build process and ensure it remains aligned with the director, lead designer, and design vision.

 Technical Rehearsals